mmfausnaugh/tica/README.md

 More information about the TESS instrument and detectors can be found in the [TESS Instrument Handbook](https://archive.stsci.edu/files/live/sites/mast/files/home/missions-and-data/active-missions/tess/_documents/TESS_Instrument_Handbook_v0.1.pdf).

+If you are having trouble or having questions feel free to contact the project owner Michael Fausnaugh at faus@mit.edu.
+Questions about TICA or TESS, including bug reports, should be submitted to the TESS help desk (tesshelp@bigbang.gsfc.nasa.gov).

 ## Installation
 ### 1. Environment and Codebase